Primordial Black Holes in Induced Gravity Inflationary Models with Two Scalar Fields

 We suppose that the second stage of inflation leading to the possible generation of PBH begins at the point $N_{*}$.
-To get $N_{tot}$ we use expression $\epsilon_1(N_{tot})=1$.
+To get the duration of inflation $N_{tot}$ we use expression $\epsilon_1(N_{tot})=1$.

-The parameter $d$ does not influence to values of inflationary parameters, but influences to the length of inflations, namely, to the length of the second stage.
+The choice of parameters of the inflation scenario under consideration specified by formula~(\ref{modelparam}) is not the only possible one.
+Table~\ref{TablParam} contains examples of choosing other parameter values and shows the dependence of the inflationary parameters, the duration of the first stage of inflation $N_{*}$ and the total duration of inflation $N_{tot}$ on the model parameters $\alpha$ and $\beta$.
+It is easy to see that the model does not contradict the observational data for $\beta=-0.2$ and $\beta=-0.18$, but for $\beta=-0.15$ and the chosen values of the parameter $\alpha$ and other parameters, the model is no longer suitable.
+The value of the field $\phi_0$ is chosen such that $A_s(\phi_0)=2.1\cdot 10^{-9}$.

-There exists the suggesting \cite{Garcia-Bellido:1996mdl} that PBH mass is related to the length of second stage of inflation.
+The parameter $d$ does not influence to values of inflationary parameters, but influences to the length of inflation, namely, to the length of the second stage.
+There exists the suggestion \cite{Pi:2017gih} that PBH mass is related to the length of the second stage of inflation.
+We are interesting to estimate mass of PBHs which could be formed during radiation dominate stage.
 The formula for calculation of PBH mass has been proposed in Ref.~\cite{Pi:2017gih} (see also Ref.~\cite{Saburov:2023buy}):